Alachisoft/NCache-Samples/dotnetcore/Dependencies/CustomDependency/README.md

 	- To enable Custom Dependency,
 		- Click the checkbox labelled "Enable Custom Dependency".
 Click on "Add Provider" button next to this checkbox.
 		- Provide a unique provider name ("CustomDependencyProvider", for example).Make sure the name matches with the one specified in the provider in the CustomDependencyImpl project.
 		- Click on "Browse" button for library field.
 Select library "CustomDependencyImpl.dll".
+If "CustomerDependencyImp1.dll" is not present then you need to build the project.
+		- Click on "Browse" button for library field.
+Select library "CustomDependencyImpl.dll".
 		- Select class "Alachisoft.NCache.Samples.Providers.CustomDependencyProvider" from the now populated drop down list.
 		- Specify connection string as 'connstring' parameter for database that specified in app.config.
 	- Custom Dependency provider files need to be deployed.